 Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
 Erlang runtime system has built-in support for concurrency, distribution and fault tolerance.

 This tutorial will help you to install erlang on Fedora Linux systems.

 Step 1 – Install Erlang on Fedora

 Erlang is available under the default repositories.
-You can simply install erlang package on your system run running the following command.
+You can simply install the erlang package on your system and run running the following command.
 This will install other required libraries as well.

 sudo dnf install erlang

 Step 2 – Check Erlang Version